Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Conclusion

-We propose as a further investigation developing a quantum trajectory method from the Fokker-Planck equation of the microlaser \cite{Filipowicz} and evolving coherent states of radiation instead of number states, as the coherent states are the closest states to the classical radiation field.
+As a further investigation, we propose developing a quantum trajectory method from the Fokker-Planck equation of the microlaser \cite{Filipowicz} and evolving coherent states of radiation instead of number states, as the coherent states are the closest states to the classical radiation field.

-The quantized motion of the atom inside the cavity could possibly be included in the numerical simulation by quantizing the longitudinal dimension of the cavity and involving the position of the atom in the wavefunction we propagate by QTM during the atom field interaction.
-The quantized motion of the atom inside the cavity was shown to lead to some distinct features of the two-mode micromaser \cite{Agarwal}.